 “It is time for You to act, Lord.”
 Not me, Lord!
 YOU!

-This is really amusing.
-Here we find this Psalmist who has been writing to us about the Lord’s faithfulness, the Lord’s grace, the Lord’s mercy, the Lord’s goodness, the Lord’s protection, the Lord’s righteousness, the Lord’s justice...and the list goes on and on.
+This is amusing.
+Here we find this Psalmist who has been writing to us about the Lord’s faithfulness, the Lord’s grace, the Lord’s mercy, the Lord’s goodness, the Lord’s protection, the Lord’s righteousness, the Lord’s justice.
+And the list goes on and on.

 Suddenly, he becomes aware of things that are going on around him that are wrong.
-Suddenly, he is awakened to things that are not in agreement with God’s laws and he is bothered.
+Suddenly, he realizes that things are not in agreement with God’s laws, and he is bothered.
 Suddenly, he wants God to do something to make things right.

 Unfortunately, the words of the Psalmist sound like words that come from the mouths of many Christians.
 We expect God to do the work that He has entrusted us to do.
 “Go,” Jesus said to His disciples, “and make disciples.”
 We are to do what He told us to do!
 We are the ones to act.

 Prayer: Forgive us, Lord, for refusing to do our part in doing what You have called us to do.
-May we begin now!
+Lead us to action now!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 119:126 It is time for you to act, Lord; your law is being broken.
+Scripture For Today: It is time for You to act, Lord.
+Your law is being broken.
+Psalm 119:126